Toxic Subword Pruning for Dialogue Response Generation on Large Language Models: Results

 \paragraph{ToxPrune on Toxic LLMs} Table \ref{t1} presents the experimental results on \textsc{PersonaChat-ori}.
 All the metrics increase with the ToxPrune.
 Toxicity has gone down from 0.89 to 0.13, which is a drastic reduction that shows the usefulness of ToxPrune in reducing harmful contents.
 Besides, it can be seen that when we include more subwords from the toxic word list, the toxicity of the generations is consistently decreasing.
 This means that we can further expand the toxic word list to reduce the toxicity from NSFW-3B.
 We also note that our curated full-pruned word list covers 72\% of the toxic words generated by NSFW-3B.
 This indicates a possible future direction in which we could customize a list by first observing the possible toxic generation from a model to make it automatically adapt to different models.

 The only metric that shows a minor degradation is BLEU-1, where it decreases from 75.0 to 73.3.
 Yet, all the remaining other metrics including BLEU-2, BLEU-3, BLEU-4, weighted BLEU, ROUGE-1, ROUGE-2, ROUGE-L, Distinct-1 and Distinct-2 goes up.
-We postulate that the degradation is due to the abandonment of some subwords to be produced.
+We postulate that the degradation is due to the abandonment of some subwords from being produced.
 However, this does not affect the BLEU metrics with higher grams.
-One explanation is that this enforces language models to generate a semantically equivalent, or even better version of the original output \citep{lu-lam-2023-pcc,2024arXiv240210200W}, and such pruning is at word-level in our case, thus does not affect phrase-level metrics with higher-level grams.
+One explanation is that this enforces language models to generate a semantically equivalent, or even better version of the original output \citep{lu-lam-2023-pcc,2024arXiv240210200W}, and such pruning is at the word-level in our case, thus does not affect phrase-level metrics with higher-level grams.

-Further, this also means that NSFW-3B preserves non-toxic modelling ability which is though dominated by toxic words during toxic tuning.
-ToxPrune is a simple and cheap technique which does not require further updates in model weights and can mitigate during the decoding process.
+Further, this also means that NSFW-3B preserves non-toxic modelling ability, which is though dominated by toxic words during toxic tuning.
+ToxPrune is a simple and cheap technique which does not require further updates in model weights and can be mitigated during the decoding process.
 Another advantage of ToxPrune is that it can also prevent post-training attacks such as prompt injection.
 Note that the baselines of the paraphrase and the toxic classifiers do not help.
-This is mainly because NSFW-3B is already polluted, and using NSFW-3B itself for rephrasing or regenerating consistently outputs toxic contents.
+This is mainly because using NSFW-3B itself for rephrasing or regenerating consistently outputs toxic content.

-\paragraph{ToxPrune on Non-toxic LLMs} Table \ref{t2} presents the results o on the official Llama-3.1-6B Base model.
+\paragraph{ToxPrune on Non-toxic LLMs} Table \ref{t2} presents the results of the official Llama-3.1-6B Base model.
 ToxPrune can prevent some meaningful words from being generated, and we found that ToxPrune can improve the ROUGE metrics and degrade the BLEU metrics.
-A surprising finding is that ToxPrune clearly improves the diversity metrics, namely Distinct-1 and Distinct-2 from 0.232 to 0.323 and from 0.719 to 0.804 respectively.
+A surprising finding is that ToxPrune clearly improves the diversity metrics, namely Distinct-1 and Distinct-2, from 0.232 to 0.323 and from 0.719 to 0.804, respectively.
 We postulate that masking out some frequent subwords that are shared between toxic and non-toxic words can lead to a more flattened word distribution and higher word diversity.
+We note that such a phenomenon is not surprising, as BLEU has been argued as useful, but not a perfect metric for dialogue evaluation \citep{tsuta-etal-2020-ubleu}.
+Instead, the diversity metric and human evaluation can be more trustworthy for our case.